 Bernard Greenberg analyzed the problem and produced an elegant solution.
 Multics salvages, or "stabilizes," the virtual memory management database before using it in ESD.
 After a crash, emergency_shutdown calls pc_recover_sst, which calls pc_check_tables to make a pass over the system tables to force them to a stable state before ESD attempts to use them.
 By checking all relationships between table entries, pc_recover_sst can identify inconsistent entries.
 Detection isn't enough; the stabilizer has to have enough information to repair the inconsistent entries, or to mark segments as damaged.
 We considered adding flags that showed intent to modify an entry in the virtual memory database, but maintenance of these flags inside the innermost loops of the system would have imposed a noticeable performance penalty.
 Instead, we established a convention for the order in which any pointer relationship is modified.
 When pc_recover_sst finds an invalid thread, one whose value contradicts the value of some other item in the system data bases, it can always determine which value is correct, since the recovery code and the modification code were co-developed using the same convention.
 Certain infrequent operations, such as memory reconfiguration and segment moving, employ the simpler strategy of maintaining an indicator showing what table entry is being worked on; the recovery code uses both kinds of information while repairing the virtual memory data bases.
 (This technique recovers from interruptions of page control, assuming that page control is correct; if a bug in the supervisor puts wrong values in some pointer, the stabilizer will detect an impossible situation and may mark segments as damaged rather than associate an incorrect page with a segment.)

-Bernie says "The goal of the pc recovery code was not only to ensure that page-control shutdown would successfully flush core, so that the virtual memory was "at least as good" as such modifications that had been made, but also that shutdown would not loop and hang on account of non-safely-managed sst-internal pointers, i.e., it depended upon a new protocol being instituted and followed for all internal pointer management."
+Bernie says "The goal of the page control recovery code was not only to ensure that page-control shutdown would successfully flush core, so that the virtual memory was "at least as good" as such modifications that had been made, but also that shutdown would not loop and hang on account of non-safely-managed sst-internal pointers, i.e., it depended upon a new protocol being instituted and followed for all internal pointer management."

 After calling pc_recover_sst, emergency_shutdown resets I/O devices, makes a stack frame, and enters wired_shutdown$wired_emergency, which flushes out all pages in core and then calls vtoc_man$stabilize to reset the vtoc_buffer to a consistent state so that shutdown can proceed.
 It then calls shutdown_file_system to assign device addresses to all unwritten pages, write them out, and update the VTOCEs of active segments.
 If all of this processing completes without error, the file system operations in progress at the time when emergency shutdown was invoked will be correctly saved to disk.